15 Facts About Feudalism

 At a basic level, the local lord and manor of a local community owned all the land and everything in it.
 He would provide his peasants with safety in return for their service.

-The lord, in return, was obliged to provide the king with soldiers or taxes when requested.
+The lord of the land, in return, was obliged to provide the king with soldiers or taxes when requested.

 Below are 15 facts about Feudalism.